CRST Trucking School Review – Company Paid CDL Training

 • You mustn’t have had an open container violation in the past 3 years.

-• You mustn’t have had any drug/alcohol related violations in the past 5 years.
+• You mustn’t have had any drug or alcohol related violations in the past 5 years.

-• You mustn’t have had more than 1 drug/alcohol related violations in the past 15 years.
+• You mustn’t have had more than 1 drug or alcohol related violation in the past 15 years.

-• You mustn’t have had more than 2 drug/alcohol related violations in your lifetime.
+• You mustn’t have had more than 2 drug or alcohol related violations in your lifetime.

 • You must be physically able to perform the job requirements without any aid.